 Structured data and Yoast Local SEO

-Google increasingly depends on structured data to find out what your site is about and which elements represent what.
-This is most certainly true for your business information, including the information that My Business uses.
+Google increasingly depends on structured data to determine what your site is about and which elements represent what.
+This is true for your business information, including the information that Google Business Profile uses.
 Make sure you add the correct structured data to your site.
-Enhance your NAP details, opening hours, reviews, product information et cetera, with Schema.org data.
+Enhance your NAP details, opening hours, reviews, product information, et cetera, with Schema.org data.
 This will make it much easier for Google to determine the validity of your listing.
 Several tools can help you with this, including our Yoast Local SEO plugin.

-Your local SEO is critical, even with Google My Business
+Local SEO is critical, even with Google Business Profile

-So, you should activate and maintain your My Business account, and make it awesome.
-But to get the most out your listings and to get good rankings, you must have your site in order as well.
+So, you should activate and maintain your Google My Business account and make it awesome.
+But to get the most out of your listings and to get good rankings, you must have your site in order as well.
 Optimize every part of it.
-Create local content for your chosen keyword and business location.
-Acquire quality local backlinks to build up a solid link profile.
+Create local content for your chosen keyword and business location and get quality local backlinks to build a solid link profile.
 Ask customers to review your business onsite or on My Business.
-Make sure your listing is active and attractive.
-Dead profiles are no good.
+Make sure your listing is active and attractive; as we said, inaccurate profiles are no good.

 Read more: The ultimate guide to small business SEO »

 - Event March 04 - 06, 2024 Team Yoast is at Attending, Speaking, Sponsoring Pubcon Las Vegas 2024!
 Click through to see who will be there, what we will do, and more!
 See where you can find us next »

 - SEO webinar 12 March 2024 Learn how to start your SEO journey the right way with our free webinar.
 Get practical tips and answers to all your questions in the live Q&A!
 All Yoast SEO webinars »